YVCHV/unlocker-v2.1/README.md

 # unlockergram v2.2 [PUBLIC VERSION]
-A telegram bot which unlocks doorlock and making more things in FULL VERSION which is PRIVATE and only costs 25 dollars
+A telegram bot which unlocks doorlock and making more things in FULL VERSION which is named teleflatgram and only costs 99 dollars
 [FULLY CODED by DMYTRO YEVCHEV]

 Telegram bot which will not only unlock your